Buy yourself a copy of The Sacred Harp, 1991 Edition songbook:

 the best collection of sacred songs, hymns, odes, and anthems ever offered the singing public for general use.

-To support guidelines to help limit the spread of Covid-19 we are suspending orders of physical songbooks and recordings.
+With Georgia continuing to experience community spread of Covid-19, orders of physical songbooks and recordings remain suspended.
 For more information, visit the CDC website on the coronavirus.

 Also available from the Sacred Harp Publishing Company